My new book, The First Black Archaeologist: A Life of John Wesley Gilbert, is available from Oxford University Press.

 Topics include Neolithic culture in the Aegean, Bronze Age Minoan & Mycenaean civilization, the Late Bronze Age international system, the historicity of the Trojan War, and early Iron Age Greece.

-Topics include the polis (“city-state”), Greek-Persian interactions, the society and culture of classical Greece, the Peloponnesian War, and the rise of Macedon.
-Winter 2024.
+Topics include the polis (“city-state”), Greek-Persian interactions, the society and culture of classical Greece, and the Peloponnesian War.

-• History 111C: The Last Generation of the Achaemenid Empire and the Rise of the Hellenistic World, 380-250 BC
+• History 111C: The Last Generation of the Achaemenid Empire and the Rise of the Hellenistic World, ca. 400-250 BC

-This course offering will focus on the rise of the kingdom of Macedon, the collapse of the Achaemenid Empire, and the development of successor states in the Mediterranean, Mesopotamia & Iran, and Central Asia.
-Spring 2024.
+Topics include include the rise of the kingdom of Macedon, the end of the Achaemenid Empire, and the development of successor states in the Mediterranean, Mesopotamia & Iran, and Central Asia.

-Ancient Persia from Cyrus to Alexander.
 Topics include the development of Achaemenid imperialism, economic and social history of the empire, art and architecture, and cultural interactions amongst Persians, Greeks, and others.
+Next offered in 2025-26, probably Fall 2025.

 • History 111R: Research Seminar in Ancient History